Reimagining Leadership Together Globally

 2. Stories

 This analysis tells us that President Zelensky will have more success motivating his troops and gaining support from International Leaders than will President Putin.
-To add to the analysis, Zelensky is also better at engaging in symbolic acts that close the status gap between himself, his soldiers, and citizens.
+To add to the analysis, Zelensky is also better at engaging in symbolic acts that close the status gap between himself, his soldiers, and his citizens.
 He dresses and acts like a regular soldier and eats with his troops.
 He isn’t using props and technology.
 We often see Putin distanced from his soldiers and people.

 Zelensky is a better role model and a symbol of emulation – giving an edge to the Ukrainians when looking through the lens of leadership and charisma.
 Leadership works not only in motivating followers.
 It also helps motivate stakeholders to take action that will help bring a collective together, such as the European Union, to reach a collective goal of winning the war against Russia.
 Both of these leaders are role models that set the tone for others.